Electromagnetic, gravitational wave, and static gravitational transmission through throat spacetimes: a constraint-wave asymmetry: Throat geometries

 As a non-ultrastatic test case, we consider a reflected-Schwarzschild wormhole inspired by the construction of Damour and Solodukhin~\cite{DamourSolodukhin2007}.
 The Schwarzschild exterior metric for $a>r_0$,

-is reflected across $a=r_0$ to create a second asymptotic region, producing a traversable throat (a minimal-area surface) where $g_{tt}\to 0$.
-The original DS parameterisation~\cite{DamourSolodukhin2007} introduces a small deformation parameter, $\lambda$, that keeps $g_{tt}>0$ at the throat\emdash our construction corresponds to the $\lambda\to 0$ limit.
+is reflected across $a=r_0$ to create a second asymptotic region, producing a minimal-area surface where $g_{tt}\to 0$.
+The original DS parameterisation~\cite{DamourSolodukhin2007} introduces a small deformation parameter, $\lambda$, that keeps $g_{tt}>0$ at the throat\emdash the geometry is horizonless and traversable only for $\lambda>0$.
+Our computational construction corresponds to the $\lambda\to 0$ limit, which should be understood as a limiting case rather than a physical wormhole: at $\lambda=0$ exactly, the surface $a=r_0$ is a horizon, an external observer cannot receive signals from beyond it in finite time, and the geometry is operationally a black hole.
+Moreover, the reflection at $a=r_0$ is a junction, and as a solution of general relativity the joined spacetime requires a surface stress-energy there (a thin shell) unless the deformation smooths it, as the $\lambda>0$ DS metric does.
+We use the $\lambda=0$ limit purely for computational convenience\emdash the centrifugal barrier and photon-sphere structure that control the sub-barrier transmission are unchanged to $\order(\lambda^2)$ (Sec.~\ref{sec:DS_wormhole_analysis}), so the transmission coefficients computed at $\lambda=0$ are representative of the physically traversable small-$\lambda$ case.
 In terms of the proper radial coordinate~$\sigma$, the metric takes the form~\eqref{eq:general_metric}, with $e^{2\alpha}=1-r_0/a(\sigma)$.
 This geometry has a ``photon sphere'' at $a=3r_0/2$ and a qualitatively different (double-peaked) barrier structure (see Fig.~\ref{fig:DS} in Section~\ref{sec:DS_wormhole_analysis}).